 In the laboratory, the diagnosis of S. stercoralis is most often made by an ova and parasite exam of the stool, duodenal fluid, sputum or BAL specimens (Image 1).
 Most commonly the rhabditiform larvae are present and are identified by the presence of a short buccal cavity and prominent genital primordium (Image 2).
 These two features are helpful in distinguishing S. stercoralis from hookworms (Ancylostoma spp. and Necator americanus) which have a longer buccal cavity and indistinct genital primordium.
 The eggs of these two nematodes are also very similar, although typically S. stercoralis eggs hatch before they are passed in stool specimens.
 S. stercoralis can also be visualized on H&E histology sections in the crypts of intestinal biopsies where the adult female measures up to 2.2 mm in length.
 Finally, serologic testing can be helpful when there is a high suspicion of disease in the face of multiple negative stool exams, but cannot distinguish between a current or past infection.
 Most patients do not remember a specific exposure and prevention includes wearing gloves and shoes when handling or walking on soil that may contain contaminated fecal material.
 Treatment options for an acute or chronic S. stercoralis include a short course of ivermectin or albendazole.
 In the case of disseminated infection, ivermectin should be given until stool and sputum exams are negative for 2 weeks.
 In the case of our patient, she was started on ivermectin, but succumbed to the disease due to extensive pulmonary hemorrhage.

--Joanna Conant, MD is a 4th year anatomic and clinical pathology resident at the University of Vermont Medical Center.
+-Jaswinder Kaur, MD, is a fourth year Anatomic and Clinical Pathology resident at the University of Mississippi Medical Center.